-AUSTIN, Texas – (July 8, 2013) – Recently, Emergent Technologies in Austin and one of its companies, Caisson Biotech, LLC, announced a partnership with Seton Healthcare Family and a research group led by Dr. T.J.
+AUSTIN, Texas – (July 8, 2013) – Recently, Emergent Technologies in Austin and one of its companies, Caisson Biotech, LLC, announced a partnership with Ascension Seton and a research group led by Dr. T.J.
 Milling, deputy director and clinical scholar with the Seton/UT Southwestern Clinical Research Institute of Austin,.
 Milling will lead research aimed at utilizing Cassion’s HEPtune drug delivery system in order to increase drug performance and safety and improve patient experience and outcomes.
 Emergent’s news release noted that HEPtune uses naturally occurring Heparosan to enhance the therapeutic properties of conjugated pharmaceutical drugs by increasing the product half-life, reducing immunogenicity and increasing stability.

-What does this mean for Seton and our patients?
+What does this mean for Ascension Seton and our patients?
 We went to the source and asked him to explain it.

 By Dr. T.J.
 Milling